-- a) Remove baseboards, quarter rounds, and then screw nail wood sub floors securely to avoid squeaking if necessary.
-The sub-floor must be clean, dry, smooth and flat. - b) Start on your longest and straightest wall. - c) Measure the width of the board.
-Add the thickness of the boards for your expansion gap. (example: $3 \frac{1}{4}$ " board $+ \frac{1}{2}$ " thickness = $4 \frac{3}{4}$ ") Snap a chalk line on the sub-floor this distance out from the wall. - d) Spread out the adhesive on the subfloor.
+- 1) Start on your longest and straightest wall.
+Measure the width of the board.
+Add the thickness of the boards for your expansion gap. (example: 5" board + 3/4" thickness = 5 3/4") Snap a chalk line on the sub-floor this distance out from the wall. - 2) Spread out the adhesive on the subfloor.
 Make sure you don't apply more than you can install flooring on before the adhesive sets up.
 The freshly applied adhesive must leave trowel marks/trowel ridges.
-Only apply adhesive up to your chalk line and not over it. - e) Ensure you mix in boards with varied color, grain, and length.
+Only apply adhesive up to your chalk line and not over it. - 3) Ensure you mix in boards with varied color, grain, and length.
 This can be accomplished by setting out 3 to 4 boxes of flooring at a time.
 Place the planks into the wet adhesive with the groove side on the chalk line and facing the outside wall.
 This is the same direction to that of a nailed/stapled down installation.
-Ensure that the 1st row is exactly on the chalk line. - f) Cut off the last piece in your starting row, leaving the proper expansion space of 1/2" (13 mm) from the wall and use it as your 1st piece or starter board for the 2nd row.
-It is best to not use a piece under 6" (≈15 cm) as they tend to move out of position.
-Continue on each row, engaging the groove into the tongue along the side 1st, then the end to be engaged 2nd.
-Try to distribute the long and short pieces while insuring that no end joints are within 6" of each other to avoid getting a cluster of end joints in one area (see image 3 on page 6).
-If any adhesive comes in contact with the face of planks, use adhesive remover before it dries. - g) The use of painters tape or 3M Blue masking tape will help to keep your planks from moving out of position.
+Ensure that the 1st row is exactly on the chalk line. - 4) Cut off the last piece in your starting row, leaving the proper expansion space of 1/2" (13 mm) from the wall and use it as your 1st piece or starter board for the 2nd row.
+It is best to not use a piece under 6" (ffi15 cm) as they tend to move out of position.
+Continue each row, engaging the groove into the tongue along the side 1st, then the end to be engaged 2nd.
+Try to distribute the long and short pieces while insuring that no end joints are within 6" of each other to avoid getting a cluster of end joints in one area (see Image 3 on page 5).
+If any adhesive contacts the face of planks, use adhesive remover before it dries. - 5) The use of painters' tape or 3M Blue masking tape will help to keep your planks from moving out of position.
 Do not use any regular masking, duct, or electrical tapes as these products can leave a film on your new flooring.
 Apply tape 90 degrees to row direction with approximately a 15-16" (38 to 41 cm) long piece; or long enough for 3-4 rows wide.
 Lap over or curl up the tape at one end to allow for fast, easy removal.
-Place tape at 48" (1,20 m) apart or across the rows. - h) Finish the room by installing the rest of the flooring.
+Place tape at 48" (1,20 m) apart or across the rows.

+- 6) Finish the room by installing the rest of the flooring.
 The last board may need to be cut on your table saw.
-Remember to leave an expansion gap between the last row and the wall. - i) Give the adhesive time to setup by avoiding any traffic for 24 hours.
-If this is unavoidable, use a kneeler board to help distribute the weight and movement. - j) Clean up your trowel and hands using the adhesive remover.
+Remember to leave an expansion gap between the last row and the wall. - 7) Give the adhesive time to setup by avoiding any traffic for 24 hours.
+If this is unavoidable, use a kneeler board to help distribute the weight and movement. - 8) Clean up your trowel and hands using the adhesive remover.